jowussler/docs/content/en/docs/Workstation/workstation.md

 - **Network Configuration**:
   - Ensure the user can access the Mendix cloud.
   - Open the required ports for communication (e.g., TCP 443 for HTTPS).
-  - Allowlist the Mendix Workstation Agent in any firewall or antivirus software if applicable.
+  - Allowlist the Mendix Workstation Client in any firewall or antivirus software if applicable.

 ---